ArashHosseini/BERT-for-Unity/README.md

 # BERT-for-Unity (WIP)
 Bidirectional Encoder Representations from Transformers technique for Unity game engine using [huggingface implementation](https://github.com/huggingface/transformers).
 This server-based architecture is a interfaces for huggingface transformers "Pipeline" objects.
 Pipeline are high-level objects which automatically handle tokenization, running your data through a transformers model and outputting the result in a structured object.

-high-level objects which automatically handle tokenization, running your data through a transformers model and outputting the result in a structured object.

 # Install

 This repo is tested on Python 3.5+, PyTorch 1.0.0+